 Eggnog and wine are the typical Christmas cocktails to look forward to.
 Issue an upgrade by offering signature cocktails like Love Potion #9, Merry Mule, or something featuring cranberries.

 We recommend avoiding the eggnog.
-It doesn’t keep well, doesn’t smell good.
+It doesn’t keep well, and doesn’t smell good.
 It isn’t easily digested by some of your guests.

 Not only do Christmas cookies taste great, but they also look great too!
 Cut out your favorite Christmas shapes and decorate your eating areas by stacking and arranging them in artistic ways.
 This will create a festive focal point that your guests can snack on throughout the night.